TylerTemp/SaintsField/README.md

 using SaintsField;

 [GetComponentInChildren] public BoxCollider childBoxCollider;
-// by setting compType, you can sign it as a different type [GetComponentInChildren(compType: typeof(Dummy))] public BoxCollider childAnotherType;
+// by setting compType, you can assign it as a different type [GetComponentInChildren(compType: typeof(Dummy))] public BoxCollider childAnotherType;
 // and GameObject field works too [GetComponentInChildren(compType: typeof(BoxCollider))] public GameObject childBoxColliderGo;